ubiquity/business-development/Content for requests to Safe ecosystem foundation.md

 Ubiquity uses Gnosis Chain for payouts to DAO members and freelancers.

-DevPool is in beta testing with the open issues listed here https://github.com/ubiquity/devpool-directory/issues Currently, the cost for DevPool services is only payout for freelancers without any fees for the DevPool itself.
+DevPool is in beta testing with the open issues listed here https://github.com/ubiquity/devpool-directory/issues Currently, the cost for DevPool services is for projects to pay freelancers.
+However we do not incur any fees at this time.
 We offer that DevPool will solve several issues currently open in your GitHub projects https://github.com/safe-global https://github.com/gnosischain

 Looking forward to your feedback.